Countries

 Lister Drive Greener Grid Park

-Lister Drive Greener Grid Park, located near Liverpool, became operational in March 2023 and is helping to increase the amount of renewable energy which can be utilised on the electricity grid.
+Lister Drive Greener Grid Park, in Liverpool, became operational in March 2023

 Necton Greener Grid Park